1910 Auckland Rugby League season: Round 1

+Hugh Gordon Haswell, one of Newton's try scorers.

 The North Shore v City match was played on the Takapuna Racecourse.
 Bob Mitchell likely made his debut for City in the 0-0 draw at the ground.
 He went on to play 29 games for Auckland over 5 years and also 8 games for New Zealand from 1912 to 1914.
+Hugh Gordon Haswell scored a try for Newton in their 12-6 win at Victoria Park.
+He had played for Auckland B in their loss to Rotorua the previous season.
+Haswell later fought in World War 1 and was killed on November 14, 1917 in Jaffa, Palestine at the age of 30.